Parimatch1/SV-Guides-Revamped/Administrative Command Regulations.md

 ---

 ### **Chief of Staff+ Regulation Exemptions**
 Individuals holding the rank of Chief of Staff or higher are exempt from all administrative regulations.
-This exemption is valid as long as their actions;
+This exemption is valid as long as their actions:
 * Do not cause significant disruption to the Roleplay experience across the server.
 * Are backed by adequate reasoning and justification.